Peirce Secondary School: Normal (Technical) Course

 The Normal (Technical) course prepares students for a technical-vocational education at the Institute of Technical Education.
 Students will offer 5-7 subjects in the Singapore-Cambridge GCE Normal Level examination.
 The curriculum is tailored towards strengthening students’ proficiency in English and Mathematics.
 Students take English Language, Mathematics, Basic Mother Tongue and Computer Applications as compulsory subjects.

-Peirce Secondary School do not have any Normal (Technical) Intake as of 2018.

 Co-curricular activities

-Peirce Secondary School has a total of 16 co-curricular activities (CCAs) for students to choose from, ranging from Club and Societies, Performing Arts, Sports and Uniformed Groups.
+Peirce Secondary School has a total of 17 co-curricular activities (CCAs) for students to choose from, ranging from Club and Societies, Performing Arts, Sports and Uniformed Groups.

 As a niche of Peirce Secondary School, the uniform groups have attained outstanding achievements.
 Our UGs like the National Cadet Corps (Land), have been achieving Best Unit Award (Gold) for many consecutive years and received Best Unit Award (Distinction) since 2019 to present and we hope to continue this outstanding performance by our NCC unit.
 Our NCC unit have also excelled in the Precision Drill Squad (PDS) competition with more than 7 Finalist positions and even Central district Champions in 2010.
 Other Uniformed Groups we have like the National Police Cadet Corps, the Saint John's Ambulance Brigade have also achieved numerous awards that made our school proud.

 Other achievements from the sports and athletics include 'B' Division Rugby Boys, which came in as champions in the National Schools U-17 Rugby Championship 2015.

 From the performing art CCA, Peirce Show Choir make the school proud by receiving 3 awards from B’dazzled 2018 and 2019.
 During B’dazzled 2018, they were dressed as beggars to create the theme “Rag to riches” and during 2019, they were dressed in full white to create the theme “technology”.

 A full listing of the Co-curricular Activities offered by Peirce Secondary School is featured below:

 Student Leaders Executive Council

-The Student Leaders Executive Council (SLEC) was established in 2013.
+The Student Leaders Executive Council (SLEC) was established in 2013 and has been continued since.